niesamowityrycerz/wallet-api/README.md

 ```

 Feel free to check out wallet-api using collection of endpoints which are available on [open workspace](https://www.postman.com/niesamowityrycerz).
 Most of the endpoints are restricted only to logged in user.
 You have to open up console and run what is on line 12 in */db/seeds*.
 This will create an OauthApplication(which in this case is named Wallet-api).
 Then, if you would like to log in you have to pass user email, OAuthApplication uid as client_id and OAuthApplication secret as client_secret in query parameters.
+However, if you would like to check production version of Wallet-Api I have already created OAuthApplication.
+Use this:

+* email: "ezekiel@bartoletti.info"
+* client_uid: 'ltQo04dji1A0fACUDCAy1WclmFcYMb7boSRGf_B6mjg'
+* client_secret: 'vWrfRFgtRa-PXocZyY-36jFgqg6VnZCvkCA-reER5R0'

+Remember to put access token in every request that requires user authentication.

 Locally, Wallet-api is exposed on port 3000.
 Sidekiq UI available at */sidekiq*.
 If you want to get all of the routes exposed, go ahead and run

 ```